United States embargo against Cuba: Kennedy presidency

 Following the Bay of Pigs Invasion of 17 to 20 April 1961, an operation devised under Eisenhower but which President John F. Kennedy had approved preceding his presidency, Castro characterized the Cuban revolution and state as "socialist".
 It aligned with the Soviet Union.
 On September 4, 1961, partly in response, Congress passed the Foreign Assistance Act, a Cold War Act that prohibited aid to Cuba and authorized the President to impose a complete trade embargo against Cuba.
 On January 21, 1962, Cuba was suspended by the Organization of American States (OAS), by a vote of 14 in favor, one (Cuba) against with six abstentions.
 Mexico and Ecuador, two abstaining members, argued that the OAS Charter did not authorize expulsion.
 Multilateral sanctions were imposed by OAS, led by the U.S., on July 26, 1964, but were later rescinded on July 29, 1975.
 Relations between Cuba and the OAS have since warmed and the suspension was lifted on June 3, 2009.

+Starting in November, the U.S. engaged in a violent campaign of terrorism and sabotage against civilians and military targets on the island, known as the Cuban Project.
+As well as the removal of the Castro government, the U.S. sought to force the Cuban government to introduce intrusive civil measures and divert precious resources to protect its citizens from the terror attacks.

 Kennedy extended measures by executive order, first widening the scope of the trade restrictions on February 8 and then again on March 23, 1962.
 These measures expanded the embargo to include all imports of products containing Cuban goods, even if the final products had been made or assembled outside Cuba.
 On August 3, 1962, the Foreign Assistance Act was amended to prohibit aid to any country that provides assistance to Cuba.
 On September 7, 1962, Kennedy formally expanded the Cuban embargo to include all Cuban trade, except for the non-subsidized sale of food and medicines.
 Following the Cuban Missile Crisis of October 1962, Kennedy imposed travel restrictions on February 8, 1963, and the Cuban Assets Control Regulations were issued on July 8, 1963, again under the Trading with the Enemy Act, in response to Cuba hosting Soviet nuclear weapons.
 These measures froze Cuban assets in the U.S. and consolidated existing restrictions.